raoulvdberge/jpa-with-hibernate/README.md

 A presentation about using JPA with Hibernate.
 Mainly focused on transactions and JPQL.

-Given April 29th, 2022, October 12th 2022 and April 17th 2023 at KdG University College in Antwerp.
+Presented on following dates at KdG University College in Antwerp:

+- April 29th, 2022
+- October 12th, 2022
+- April 17th, 2023
+- November 16th, 2023

 ## Branches